MokoenaLee/DashBoard_Python/README.md

 # DashBoard_Python

 Description:
-A Live and interactive Dashboard with of AV Event orders using Bootstrap CSS and JavaScript scaffolding
+A Live and interactive Dashboard of AV Event orders using Bootstrap CSS and JavaScript scaffolding

 Environment Requirements: